What Are Storage Unit Prices?

 Life Transitions

 Renting a storage unit is an excellent option for college students during the summer months when they can’t stay on campus.
 Recent graduates can also take advantage of a storage space while they’re applying for jobs and are in between apartments.
-If you decide to start a new hobby and know that the extra bedroom that is rarely used would make a great art studio or space to practice the guitar, a storage unit is a great idea when you need to store furniture that you’re not currently using.
+If someone decides to start a new hobby and knows that the extra bedroom that is rarely used would make a great art studio or space to practice the guitar, a storage unit is a great idea when they need to store furniture that they’re not currently using.

 Business Storage